Construction Slip & Fall

 A slip-and-fall accident can happen almost anywhere.
 However, people in and around construction sites are at heightened risk of serious injury.

 At Associates and Bruce L. Scheiner, Attorneys for the Injured, we have represented injury victims in serious and fatal construction accidents for more than four decades.
-Of the nearly 800 construction workers who lost their lives on the job in 2013, more than one-third died in falls.
+Of the nearly 800 construction workers who lose their lives on the job in each year, more than one-third died in falls.
 According to the Bureau of Labor Statistics, construction workers routinely encounter surfaces that are unexpectedly wet, greased with oil or other lubricant, slick with chemicals, mud or gravel or floors that are in disrepair.
 The problem is made worse if the worker is not given or trained in the proper gear to wear on site.

 These kinds of claims can be especially complicated for construction workers because employees may be limited to workers’ compensation benefits from an employer, but might still want to consider pursuit of a claim for personal injury, product liability or wrongful death against a third party.
 Viability of such a claim has to be carefully weighed.
 Our experienced Fort Myers construction injury lawyers offer veteran legal counsel, and we’re committed to considering all potential avenues of compensation for you and your family.Construction Site Slip-and-Fall: Causes and Costs